Linkskk/algo-art/README.md

 # Algorithmic art

-This project contains code that generates abstract art using Newton's method in the complex plane.
+This project contains code that generates abstract art using numerical methods in the complex plane.